Energy in Zimbabwe: Biogas

 There is potential for biogas capture and distribution to reduce fuelwood consumption for cooking.

 Coal

 Zimbabwe has 30 billion tons of coal in 21 known deposits.
 This could last for over 100 years at the 2001 rate of production.

 In September 2013, the Chinese-backed company China Africa Sunlight Energy said it would begin work in early 2014 on a 600 MW coal-fired electricity plant in western Zimbabwe, part of $2 billion of energy projects in the country.

 Liquid fuels

-Zimbabwe has no oil or gas resources of its own and is completely dependent on imports for this source of energy.
-A pipeline from the Mozambique port of Beira to Mutare provides the majority of Zimbabwe's refined petroleum and diesel oil; the rest comes from South Africa.
+Zimbabwe owns a pipeline from the Mozambique port of Beira to Mutare provides the majority of Zimbabwe's refined petroleum and diesel oil; the rest comes from South Africa.
 An ambitious project to produce 20% of the country's liquid fuel as ethanol from cane has been started in Chipinge, Manicaland.

 Electricity

 Electricity generation

 Electricity is generated at the Kariba Dam (ca. 750 MW), the Hwange Thermal Power Station (installed capacity 920 MW) and three minor coal-fired stations.
 All coal-fired stations are in need of major upgrades due to neglect of maintenance and they have frequent production stops or are not producing at all.
 This leads to frequent and long lasting blackouts.